• Skip to primary navigation

 4. Google Play Music

-Google Play Music is perfect for Android lovers, and for those heavily immersed in the Google atmosphere.
-I’m talking you who can’t live live without your Gmail, Google Docs, and full Google Drive.
+Google Play Music is perfect for Android lovers and for those heavily immersed in the Google atmosphere.
+I’m talking to you who can’t live without your Gmail, Google Docs, and full Google Drive.
 And of course for those wishing to listen offline.
-Google Play offers a large variety, family plans and has made itself compatible with other devices.
+Google Play offers a large variety, of family plans and has made itself compatible with other devices.

-• Price: You can use Google Play Music can be used for free, but as always, with less features as paying for the plans.
+• Price: You can use Google Play Music for free, but as always, with fewer features than paying for the plans.
 The individual plan costs $9.99 and the family plan, which accommodates up to six people, costs $14.99

 • Selection: As their site reads, you can upload 50,000 of your own songs as well as select from a wide variety of music, 40 million songs to be exact!